Sitism (album): Release and promotion

 The standard version of Sitism was released on 30 June 2023, containing only 8 tracks.
 Upon its release, the album become trending in Twitter (now X) when it reaches more than 12,000 posts.
 The album also reached number one spot at iTunes and Apple Music in Malaysia and Brunei, third in Singapore, fourth in Indonesia and 153th in Australia.
 To promote the album's release, pre-order for limited edition of the album was made available at SNP Onpay website from 18 to 25 August.
 However, all 1,000 copies of the album, which came with the album's poster, sold out within six hours.
-A deluxe version of Sitism was released on 8 September 2023, three months after its standard version release, containing 12 songs with the addition of four new tracks.
+A deluxe version of Sitism was released on 8 September 2023, three months after its standard version was released, containing 12 songs with the addition of four new tracks.
 Sitism would be Siti Nurhaliza's first album to have its deluxe edition.